tazuddinleton/lets-build-web-server/Readme.md

+This repository is an attempt to follow [Ruslan Spivak's](https://github.com/rspivak/) series called [Let’s Build A Web Server](https://ruslanspivak.com/lsbaws-part1/), I would recommend to visit the original blog post.

 ## What is a web server?
 A web server is a network server that is based on a physical server.